 There will certainly be investments with regards to essential services and the jobs of those who are most hit (more below).
 But the main impact, as far as we’re concerned, will be on the reorganization of our built environment and facilities.
-Care homes will look different, open spaces will be revisited, construction priorities will be impacted and smart city and community efforts will be taken whereby in some countries ecology, sustainability and the circular economy will be key for investments, funding and putting people first again.
-One of the winners here: the Internet of Things.
+Care homes will look different, open spaces will be revisited, construction industry priorities will be impacted and smart city and community efforts will be taken whereby in some countries ecology, sustainability and the circular economy will be key for investments, funding and putting people first again.
+One of the winners here: IoT.
 And then there’s the obvious.
 A few examples.

 COVID-19 and digital transformation readiness gaps

 The digital divide,differences in digital transformation maturity and the degree in which organizations have innovated with smart applications and as-a-Service models, will have an essential impact in the future for many though.